CFD Trading Strategies

 Is CFD Trading The Same As Day Trading?

-A contract for difference (CFD) allows traders to speculate on the future price of an asset across a range of timescales, including day trading.
+A contract for difference (CFD) allows traders to easily speculate on the future price of an asset across a range of timescales, including day trading, but can be used for any trading style.
 CFDs can be a good tool for day traders who need high leverage to enter a trade with a smaller outlay.
 See our guide to developing a CFD trading strategy above, including examples.

 How Do I Start CFD Trading?

-To trade CFDs successfully, traders should open an account with a regulated broker that offers CFD trading.
+To start trading CFDs successfully, traders should open an account with a regulated broker that offers CFD trading.
 Researching a trading strategy, practicing on a demo account and having a clear exit plan is also key.

 How Do I Learn CFD Trading Strategies?